Voyz/databay/docs/source/extending/extending_base_planner.rst

 _shutdown_planner
 ^^^^^^^^^^^^^^^^^

 Shutdown the scheduling.
 This method runs whenever :any:`shutdown` is called and should not be executed directly.
-It should shutdown the scheduling of links.
+It should shut down the scheduling of links.

 A :code:`wait` parameter is provided that you can pass down to your scheduling system if it allows waiting for the remaining jobs to complete before shutting down.